virtualnobi/MediaFiler/HOWTO-USE.md

 ### MediaFiler folder structure and file names

 This section is of interest only if you want to fiddle with the media files manually.
+If you like, you can also copy media files into the directory manually (when MediaFiler is not running).

 #### images